WISDOM FOR LIVING DAILY DEVOTIONAL

 Some examples of people in the Bible who stood in the gap

 1. Abraham stood in the gap for Sodom and Gomorrah.
 This is recorded in Genesis 18:16-33.
-The case of Sodom and Gomorrah was not like what is recorded in Isaiah 59:16 when God found no intercessor or no one to intervene or help the people of Judah.
+The case of Sodom and Gomorrah was not like the situation recorded in Isaiah 59:16, which I referred to earlier, when God found no intercessor or no one to intervene or help the people of Judah.

 3. Moses stood in the gap in prayer for the Israelites for their idolatry, and for Aaron, who had made a golden calf for the people thereby leading them into idolatry (Exodus 32:30-35; Deuteronomy 9:18-21; Psalm 106:23).
 If Moses had not stood in the gap, the punishment would have been more severe than it was.
 His intercession saved Aaron’s life during the plague the LORD sent upon the Israelites as punishment.

-In Jeremiah 7:16; 11:14; 14:11-12, God equally forbade Jeremiah from continuing to stand in the gap for the people of Judah because of their persistent sin of idolatry among others.
+In Jeremiah 7:16; 11:14; and 14:11-12, God equally forbade Jeremiah from continuing to stand in the gap for the people of Judah because of their persistent sin of idolatry, among others.
 The LORD was angry with them and had made up His mind to punish them.

-Repent of your sins that could make God not to listen to the intercession for you.
+Repent of your sins that could make God not listen to the intercession for you.

 4. Samuel stood in the gap in prayer for the Israelites.
 He said in 1 Samuel 12:23, “Moreover, as for me, far be it from me that I should sin against the LORD in ceasing to pray for you; but I will teach you the good and the right way” (New King James Version).

 5. The vine keeper or gardener stood in the gap for the fig tree.
-If the vine keeper had not stood in the gap, the vineyard would have been cut down for its unfruitfulness.
+If the vine keeper (Jesus Christ) had not stood in the gap, the owner of the vineyard (God) would have cut down the fig tree (the nation of Israel/the Christian) for its unfruitfulness.
 But the vine keeper successfully pleaded for a final chance – another year (Luke 13:6-9).

 6. Paul stood in the gap for the church.
 Paul talked about his prayer for the churches of Colosse and Thessalonica (Colossians 1:9-14; 2 Thessalonians 1:11-12).

-Who are you standing in the gap for?
-Can God trust you to faithfully stand in the gap for your spouse, family, loved ones, friends, church members, congregation, pastor or any other person He may give you a burden for?
+Whom who are you standing in the gap for?
+Can God trust you to faithfully stand in the gap for your spouse, family, loved ones, friends, church members, congregation, pastor, or any other person He may give you a prayer burden for?